nksiu/spotify-top-50/README.md

 Hello and thank you for checking out my project!
 This project is up on http://spotify-top-50.herokuapp.com/

-This application was created using React and Redux for the frontend and Express for the backend In order to obtain the songs, the Spotify Web API is called
+This application was created using React and Redux for the frontend and Express for the backend.
+In order to obtain the songs, the Spotify Web API is called

 ## Running Locally